kristianmandrup/world-flags/README.md

 `resizer = ResizeCss.new 32, 24`

 The last argument (here 24) is the flag size used for calculating new positioning in the css files generated.

+The ResizeCSS initializer takes many additional options, including :auto-exec to auto convert the sprite using ImageMagick.

+`resizer = ResizeCss.new 32, 24, auto-exec: true`

+See the code for more details on how to adjust to fit your needs.

+Note: Needs some love in order to reflect latest stylesheet design.

 ## Configuration